awsdocs/amazon-workspaces-administration-guide/doc_source/required-service-components.md

 ## Required Service Components<a name="required-service-components"></a>

 On Windows WorkSpaces, the service components are installed in the following locations\.
 Do not delete, change, block, or quarantine these objects\.
 If you do so, the WorkSpace will not function correctly\.

+**Note**
+If antivirus software is installed on the WorkSpace, exclude the following locations\.
 + C:\\Program Files\\Amazon
 + C:\\Program Files \(x86\)\\Teradici
 + C:\\ProgramData\\Amazon